 This isn’t some highway motel like you remember from road trips with your grandparents.
-Howard Johnson Tianyuan Resort Jiuzhaigou has the same logo typography as the HoJos over its 90 year history, but nothing else will look familiar.
+Howard Johnson by Wyndham Tianyuan Resort Jiuzhaigou has the same logo typography as the HoJos over its 90 year history, but nothing else will look familiar.

 This is a luxury hotel — not quite five-star, but definitely in the four-star range.
 The soaring atrium lobby is nothing short of spectacular with gilt and polished marble in profusion.
 Full-grown trees flourish year-round under a high glass roof.
 Original artwork lines the halls.